Important Information About Coronavirus (COVID-19)

 - Letters sent to SCC retirement village residents advising them of precautions and SCC’s response.

-- Gatherings (such as church, BBQs) have ceased, along with non-essential visits/movements between sites.
+- Gatherings at SCC villages (such as church, BBQs) have ceased, along with non-essential visits/movements between sites.

 - Video calling via skype has now been implemented at every residential care facility, allowing residents to remain connected to family while visitor restrictions are in place.